Choosing a Linux Distro: Server Edition

 • Measured software versions

 Note: Red Hat Enterprise Linux (RHEL) is one of the most used enterprise Linux distributions.
-It is, however, a paid distribution that has had some questionable choices in regard to open-source (although it does contribute siginificantly to open-source software).
+It is, however, a paid distribution that has had some questionable choices in regard to open-source (although it does contribute significantly to open-source software).
 Because of this I have excluded it from the list but included below AlmaLinux (a distro that is binary compatible with RHEL) and Fedora (a community driven distro upstream of RHEL).

 AlmaLinux